 Institutions shall institute a comprehensive review process by which prospective students applying to the Institution are evaluated for admission using multiple measures of achievement.
 Institutions may have differing criteria based on their mission and the array of programs and degrees.
-Criteria considerations may include the following:
+Criteria considerations may include the following::

-- 1.1 University Mission: The mission of the institutions provides specific academic programming that aligns with their Regental mission.
-The mission statements are found in Section 1.2 of the Board of Regents Policy. - 1.2 Academic Achievement: Institutions may use available academic indicators such as grade point average (GPA), course preparation, graduation ranking, corequisite learning, community service, employment, references, and any additional standardized exams in admissions criteria. - 1.3 Program of Study: Institutions should evaluate the preparedness of each prospective student for success.
+- 1.1 University Mission: The mission of each institution guides academic program offerings.
+The mission statements are found in Section 1.2 of the Board of Regents Policy. - 1.2 Academic Achievement: Institutions may use available academic indicators such as grade point average, course preparation, graduation ranking, corequisite learning, community service, employment, references, and any additional standardized exams in admissions criteria. - 1.3 Program of Study: Institutions should evaluate the preparedness of each prospective student for success.
 If secondary requirements exist due to programming accreditation, those must be met. - 1.4 Military experience, employment, and any other opportunity or experience the prospective student shares may be used in the admissions evaluation.

-2.1 University Application: Prospective students as outlined in BOR Policy 2.2.1.1 are required to complete an application for admission.
+- 2.1 University Application: Prospective applicants will be required to complete an application for admission (per BOR Policy 2.2.1.1). - 2.2 High School Transcript or General Education Development (GED): When a prospective student has graduated or obtained their GED in less than five years of the application date, they must submit high school transcripts or GED transcripts to the institution.
+Transcripts must be submitted by the official agency or may be submitted by the prospective student if an original can be found.

-- 2.2 High School Transcript or General Education Development (GED): When a prospective student has graduated or obtained their GED in less than five (5) years of the application date, they must submit high school transcripts or GED transcripts to the institution.
-Transcripts may be submitted by the official agency via electronically or may be submitted by the prospective student if an original can be found. - 2.2.1 If a prospective student has graduated from high school or obtained their GED five (5) years or more from their application date, they may submit an affidavit of successful completion.
-The institution's Office of Admissions will accept the affidavit as evidence of high school graduation. - 2.3 Residency: Students must provide residency per BOR Policy 3.1.1 Resident and Nonresident Classification of Students and BOR Policy 2.2.1.1. - 2.4 Immunization Records: Students must comply with South Dakota Codified Law as outlined in BOR Policy 2.2.1.2.
+- 2.2.1 If a prospective student has graduated from high school or obtained their GED five years or more from their application date, they may submit an affidavit of successful completion.
+The institution's Office of Admissions will accept the affidavit as evidence of high school graduation. - 2.3 Residency: Students must provide per BOR Policy 3.1.1 and BOR Policy 2.2.1.1. - 2.4 Immunization Records: Student must comply with South Dakota Codified Law as outlined in BOR Policy 2.2.1.2.